martinspetlik/MLMC-DFM/README.md

    - Applies trained models for prediction on a given dataset
    - Provides visualization tools and evaluation scripts

-4. **MLMC run with Surrogates**
+4. **MLMC Run with Surrogates**
+   - Integrates trained CNN surrogates into **Multilevel Monte Carlo (MLMC)** simulations.
-   - Uses trained CNN surrogates for upscaling hydraulic conductivity within MLMC levels
+   - Enables efficient upscaling of hydraulic conductivity across MLMC levels.

-5. **MLMC postprocessing**
+5. **MLMC Postprocessing**
+   - Uses the **mlmc** library for analysis of simulation results.
-   - MLMC postprocessing using mainly mlmc library, includes mean and variance estimation of derived quantities, diagnostics plots, ...
+   - Provides tools for estimating the mean and variance of derived quantities, along with diagnostic plots and statistical summaries.